rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 as defined in {{RFC8445}}.

 2. Otherwise, resolve the candidate using mDNS.
-The ICE agent SHOULD set the unicast-response bit of the corresponding mDNS query message.
-This minimizes multicast traffic, as the response is probably only useful to the querying node.
+The ICE agent SHOULD set the unicast-response bit of the corresponding mDNS query message; this minimizes multicast traffic, as the response is probably only useful to the querying node.